fortran-lang/stdlib/doc/specs/stdlib_selection.md

 ## Comparison with using `sort`

-The following program compares the timings of `select` and `arg_select` for computing the median of an array, vs using `sort` from stdlib.
+The following program compares the timings of `select` and `arg_select` for computing the median of an array, vs using `sort` from `stdlib`.
 In theory we should see a speed improvement with the selection routines which grows like LOG(size(`array`)).